 I. COMPLETION OF ENVIRONMENTAL REVIEW

-The Recipient must comply with all applicable statutory environmental and historic preservation regulations and identify to ASBO and NTIA when a proposed infrastructure project may have potentially significant effects on the environment.
-The Recipient may not expend any federal BEAD funds other than for the limited permissible activities identified in General Terms and Conditions for NTIA BEAD Program Funds Section 13.E prior to the following:
+The Subgrantee must comply with all applicable statutory environmental and historic preservation regulations and identify to ASBO and NTIA when a proposed infrastructure project may have potentially significant effects on the environment.
+The Subgrantee may not expend any federal BEAD funds other than for the limited permissible activities identified in General Terms and Conditions for NTIA BEAD Program Funds Section 13.E prior to the following:

 • The completion of any review required under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321, et seq.)
-(NEPA), and issuance by NTIA and the Grantee, as required, of a Categorical Exclusion (Cat Ex) determination, Record of Environmental Consideration (REC), Finding of No Significant Impact (FONSI), or Record of Decision (ROD) (hereinafter “decision documents”) that meets the requirements of NEPA;
+(NEPA), and issuance by NTIA and the ASBO, as required, of a Categorical Exclusion (Cat Ex) determination, Record of Environmental Consideration (REC), Finding of No Significant Impact (FONSI), or Record of Decision (ROD) (hereinafter “decision documents”) that meets the requirements of NEPA;

 • The completion of reviews required under Section 106 of the National Historic Preservation Act of 1966 (54 U.S.C.
 300101, et seq.)
 (NHPA), including any consultations required by Federal law, to include consultations with the State Historic Preservation Office (SHPO), and Federally recognized Native American tribes;